equinor/terraform-baseline/CONTRIBUTING.md

      - Remove or rename variable.
      - Remove or rename output.

-1. Ensure that the PR title follows the [Conventional Commits specificiation](https://www.conventionalcommits.org/en/v1.0.0/).
+1. Ensure that the PR title follows the [Conventional Commits specificiation](https://www.conventionalcommits.org/en/v1.0.0/) and is using one of the following allowed types.

-    Allowed types:

       - **feat:** add or remove something (resource, argument, nested block, variable or output)
       - **fix:** fix something broken
       - **refactor:** change something without adding, removing or fixing anything
       - **docs:** document something
       - **chore:** everything else

-    If the PR makes changes to a submodule, set the optional scope to the name of that submodule.
-For example, if the PR makes changes to the `database` submodule in the `sql` module:

-    ```plaintext
-    feat(database): set default STR backup interval to 12 hours
-    ```

-    The PR title will be used as the commit message when squash merging.

 ## 🤝 Roles and responsibilities